-On 30 March 2022, the Group refinanced and consolidated its existing bank facilities through a new facility aggregating to AED 7,600,000,000 with multiple tranches from consortium of banks, in exchange of settlement of existing obligation, referred above.
-On account of the settlement, the Group has derecognised the existing liability which has resulted in the release of unamortised issue costs of AED 57,764,000 in finance cost.
-The transaction costs incurred on the new facility is AED 69,798,000, of which the unamortised portion is AED 58,018,000.
+On 14 June 2023, the Group refinanced its existing bank facilities through a new facility aggregating to AED 7,600,000,000 with multiple tranches from consortium of banks, in exchange of settlement of existing obligation.
+On account of the settlement, the Group has derecognised the existing liability which has resulted in the release of unamortised issue costs of AED 52,183,000 in finance costs.
+The issue cost incurred on the new facility amounted to AED 53,796,000, of which the unamortised portion as at 31 December 2023 is AED 48,233,000.

 The purpose of the new loan facility is to repay existing facilities and for general corporate purposes of the Group.
-The new facility is repayable over two instalments in 2026 and 2027.
+The new facility is repayable in a single bullet payment in 2028.

-As at 31 December 2022, the Group has undrawn floating rate borrowing amounting to AED 3,200,000,000 from the above facility (31 December 2021: AED 3,500,000,000).
+As at 31 December 2023, the Group has undrawn floating rate borrowing amounting to AED 3,200,000,0000 from the above facility (2022: AED 3,200,000,000).

-The Group has sufficient headroom to enable it to conform to covenants on its existing borrowings and sufficient working capital and undrawn financing facilities to service its operating activities and ongoing investments as at 31 December 2022 and 2021.
+The Group has sufficient headroom to enable it to conform to covenants on its existing borrowings and sufficient working capital and undrawn financing facilities to service its operating activities and ongoing investments as at 31 December 2023 and 2022.